 The by-product of a warm cosy fire is messy ash that spreads everywhere.
-Here, you will find the best ash vacuum cleaners buyers guide and reviews for 2019.
-If you enjoy a summer barbeque or lighting up your fireplace when it gets nippy, you will need to consider buying an ash vacuum to eliminate soot and ash with minimum fuss.
+Here, you will find the best ash vacuum cleaners buyers guide and reviews for 2020.
+If you enjoy a summer barbecue or lighting up your fireplace when it gets nippy, you will need to consider buying an ash vacuum to eliminate soot and ash with minimum fuss.

 These ash-busting appliances are equipped with unique filters and suction power that never fades, to ensure that tiny dust particles are picked up effectively.
 When using an ash vacuum you can be assured that it will speedily suck up a substantial amount of ash residue and leave your fireplace, grill or barbeque with gleaming results.